Securing Student Accommodation

 On Campus Accommodation (included with your ISEP Package)

-For students who are studying on our Belfast Campus our accommodation at the Dalriada Village (single ensuite) is included in your package and is our preference, but we understand that students may prefer to stay centrally to Belfast.
+For students who are studying on our Belfast Campus our accommodation at the Dalriada Village (single ensuite) is included in your package and is our preference, but we understand that students may prefer to live closer to the Belfast campus.
 ISEP students now have to option to apply for accommodation at either LIV or 123 York Street: Accommodation at Ulster - Ulster University Accommodation.

 If you wish to book accommodation at 123 York Street or LIV Student, you will be liable to pay the difference based on the accommodation at Dalriada Village (single en-suite).
 This difference covers a higher-end level of accommodation based within the "cathedral quarter" area of Belfast.
 If you wish to book either of these options, please email: accommodationb@ulster.ac.uk.
 Please be advised there are limited Semester-only options.